 The perfect complement to aimless wandering around the city is good food.
 Tuscany has perhaps one of Italy’s most meat-based cuisines.
 Therefore, I would like to recommend two restaurants that I managed to test while in Siena: Antica Trattoria Papei and Osteria La Sosta di Violante.

-In Italy, I miss the golden Polish autumn and its colors.
+In Italy, I miss the golden Polish autumn and its colours.
 However, one day in Siena made me feel a bit of a fall atmosphere.
-It turned out that the city has beautiful warm colors.
+It turned out that the city has beautiful warm colours.
 First of all, a warming burnt sienna.
-Yes, this color is named after the city.
+Yes, this colour is named after the city.
 An enveloping and aromatic saffron.
-The mild tan provides a beautiful background for the other, more vibrant colors.
-Did you know that the Polish language lacks many terms for shades of the color brown?
-The English name “tan” means the color of tanned leather.
+The mild tan provides a beautiful background for the other, more vibrant colours.
+Did you know that the Polish language lacks many terms for shades of the colour brown?
+The English name “tan” means the colour of tanned leather.
 In Polish, it is simply light brown.
 Misty pink, on the other hand, adds a dreamy atmosphere of dawn and dusk.